openhab/org.openhab.binding.zwave/doc/benext/heatingcontrol_0_0.md

 ### Parameter 2: Data request interval

-Interval of updating data from thermostat and boiler The interval in seconds that data is requested (and therefore updated) from the thermostat and boiler.
+Interval of updating data from thermostat and boiler
+<p&gtThe interval in seconds that data is requested (and therefore updated) from the thermostat and boiler. </p&gt
 Values in the range 1 to 255 may be set.

 The manufacturer defined default value is ```14```.